dgodovich/personal_logseq/pages/Genetic and physical determinations of chromosomal segments in Escherichia coli.md

 			- they're all the same
 		- Two main types of donors
 			- Most are F+
-				- When mixed with F- cells they have a low frequency (10^-5)
+				- When mixed with F- cells they have a low frequency of recombination (10^-5)
 			- Some strains have a high frequency of recombination and are called *Hfr*
 				- but this is actually only for certain parts of their genome
 				- Up to 1/10